therealizzi/earworm/README.md

  </li>
  --------------------------------------------------------------------------------------------------------------------------------------

 <strong>Background:</strong> This project was assigned to our team on a quick turn-around deadline (2 weeks).
 We were a newly formed team that did not have any prior experience working together.
-We were tasked with creating a user-input-based application, but we were given significant liberty in terms of direction and purpose.
+We were tasked with creating a user-input-based application, but we were given total freedom in terms of direction and purpose.

 The assignment required we met the following specifications: